-My Credit Keeper is a credit monitoring service offered by HSBC that also helps educate and train consumers for rebuilding their credit rating.
+My Credit Keeper is a credit monitoring service that also helps educate and train consumers on their credit score rating.
 Credit Keeper offers a consumer tool set that helps monitor and diagnose credit scores and identity theft attacks.
 As a member of this service, users have access to their triple bureau credit score and the top rated credit monitoring service in the world.

 There are many different ways people can keep track of their credit score and report over the Internet and one of them involves using the services of which specialize in credit monitoring.